 How to turn PR mentions into links

-To start claiming unlinked brand URLs, companies need to build a system of social listening to help you find PR mentions.
-As mentioned previously, link reclamation will ensure that a company’s website and other owned media are not losing out on visibility due to broken links, moved pages, or faulty URL canonicalization.
+To start claiming unlinked brand URLs, you need to build a system of social listening to help you find PR mentions.
+As mentioned previously, link reclamation will ensure that your company’s website and other owned media are not losing out on visibility due to broken links, moved pages, or faulty URL canonicalization.
 By going through this process, you can enjoy the added benefit of finding defective pages, and duplicate content issues.
-You can also identify problems with you internal linking and site navigation.
+You can also identify problems with your internal linking and site navigation.

-In this situation, the first thing you can do is to monitor the brand using Google Alerts or other monitoring tools.
+In this situation, the first thing you can do is to monitor your brand mentions using Google Alerts or other monitoring tools.
 You can use the company, product, and brand names as keywords in the monitoring tools to notify you whenever someone is talking about your brand online.
-This will help you not only find opportunities when someone hasn’t linked to them, but also check out new links and fix any that use broken or out-of-date URLs.
-Additionally, you can track mentions for content that you have created, such as logos, or slogans, which are non-branded proprietary aspects.

 2) Build a strategy

 Before that, you need to know whether it is right to ask for an unlinked brand mention to be turned into a link.
-A link’s purpose is meant to take a user from point A to point B. For the link to make sense in the first place, it typically needs to add value of some sort.
-It is essential to understand that journalists and other individuals do not owe a company a link, so companies need to be sure that it will serve both parties.
-Usually, you can suggest that linking the original content back to your brand will boost credibility for the person who wrote the article and mentioned your brand.
+The purpose of a link is to take a user from point A to point B. For the link to make sense in the first place, it typically needs to add value of some sort.

 Some scenarios that could require a link can be:

-- Your brand has been mentioned in an article about a study conducted and which the article is directly mentioned.
+- Your brand has been mentioned in an article about an industry study and your brand is directly mentioned.
 Unfortunately, the article hasn’t offered a link to the brand even though it has quoted authoritative statistics and findings from said brand.

-- A journalist or media outlet has featured an infographic which your company has produced and embedded, but it hasn’t been linked.
+- A journalist or media outlet has featured an infographic that your company has produced and embedded.
+Unfortunately, they haven’t cited you for the infographic.